Trianons/Trianons/docs/index.md

 # Trianons - Open Marketing & Open Business

+## A História da Trianons
 A Trianons é uma empresa idealizada há 10 anos com um DNA colaborativo e inovador.
+A primeira geração da Trianons surge sobre a bandeira "Inovação Digital e Redes Sociais".

 You can use the [editor on GitHub](https://github.com/Trianons/Trianons/edit/main/docs/index.md) to maintain and preview the content for your website in Markdown files.